jmmarotta/asm/README.md

 # asm

-Manage skill dependencies in a repository (Go/Bun-style).
+Manage repo-local skill dependencies with a manifest + lockfile.

+A skill is a directory containing `SKILL.md`.
+Repos can expose a single skill at the root or multiple skills under `skills/` or `plugins/`.

 ## Install
 ```sh